WeegeeNumbuh1/FlightGazer/README.md

 **A:** [Click here](#adjusting-colors)

 **Q:** Can I customize the layout beyond what can be done in `config.yaml` (clock, aircraft info, etc)?<br>
 **A:** Sure, just change some things in the script.
-Have fun. (also, just fork this project)<br>
+Have fun. (also, you can just fork this project)<br>
 (note: any changes done to the main script will be overwritten if you update with the updater) ![:gladsuna:](https://cdn.discordapp.com/emojis/824790344431435817.webp?size=20)

 **Q:** Why use the FlightAware API?
 Why not something more "free" like [adsbdb](https://www.adsbdb.com/) or [adsb.lol](https://api.adsb.lol/docs)?<br>
-**A:** In my experience, adsbdb/adsb.lol cannot handle position-only flights (i.e. general aviation, military, etc) and are lacking (correct) information for some flights.
+**A:** In my experience, adsbdb/adsb.lol cannot handle chartered/position-only flights (i.e. general aviation, military, etc) and are lacking (correct) information for some flights.
 Because these open APIs rely on crowdsourcing and are maintained by a small group of people, the data offered by these APIs is prone to being outdated or incorrect.
 After testing, these APIs just aren't rigorous enough to be used for this project.
 It's better to have no information than misinformation.
 Plus, FlightGazer is still useful without having journey info anyway.
 I do wish FlightAware had a much lighter API endpoint for pulling very basic information like what this project uses.

+**Q:** FlightGazer detected a plane and it couldn't determine a journey.
+This same plane showed up again a few minutes later and the result didn't change.
+What happened?<br>
+**A:** If this plane is blocked from public tracking, there will never be a result.
+If you know it isn't, try lowering the value for `FLYBY_STALENESS`.<br>
+This situation has been seen when a plane just takes off and the API FlightGazer uses hasn't begun tracking the plane just yet, therefore there isn't a result that the API can give.
+When this plane shows up again, FlightGazer will reuse the same API result since it would not count this as a new flyby, a metric controlled by `FLYBY_STALENESS`.<br>

 **Q:** Why use a different font for the Callsign?
 I don't like how it looks different by default next to other readouts.<br>
 **A:** If it's too bothersome, set `ALTERNATIVE_FONT` to `true` in the config file to make it more uniform.<br>